TPPSellinger/eSMC/README.md

 It is important to note:
 - Our method cannot distinguish self-fertilization from seed banks.
 Simultaneously estimating both varaibles without strong prior knowledge is not advised.

+If you encounter any issue, feel free to contact me at : thibaut.sellinger@tum.de